digitaltrails/vdu_controls/README.md

 * Fo some VDUs, DDC/CI over Display-Port to Display-Port connections may work when others connections don't (mainly with some Nvidia GPUs).

+> [!NOTE]
-As of ddcutil 1.4, installing a pre-packaged ddcutil will most likely set the correct udev rules to grant users access to the required devices.
-If you are using an earlier ddcutil, it may be necessary to follow all the steps detailed in the links above.
+> As of ddcutil 1.4, installing a pre-packaged ddcutil will most likely set the correct udev rules to
+> grant users access to the required devices.
+If you are using an earlier ddcutil, it may be necessary to follow
+> all the steps detailed in the links above.

 Installing
 ----------